 Cambodia 3 Week Itinerary

-Cambodia has it all, from the bustling cities to the sandy island beaches.
-My Cambodia 3 week itinerary includes a variety of these destinations.
-I prefer to take things easy when travelling so this Cambodia itinerary is quite a relaxed pace, if you’re the type of traveller who prefers a busy itinerary then you can condense the time or add an extra destination.
+The country has it all, from the bustling cities to the sandy island beaches, I tried to include a variety of destinations when planning my Cambodia trip.
+I prefer to take things easy when travelling so this 3 week itinerary is quite a relaxed pace, if you’re the type of traveller who prefers a busy itinerary then you can condense the time or add an extra destination.

 1. Siem Reap [4-5 nights]